Michigan Fatal Bicycle Accidents: Know Your Legal Rights

-People who have lost loved ones in a fatal bicycle accident may be able to recover wrongful death damages from the at-fault driver of the car or truck who caused the crash.
+People who have lost loved ones in a fatal bicycle accident in Michigan may be able to recover wrongful death damages from the at-fault driver of the car or truck who caused the crash.
 They may also be able to recover No-Fault survivor’s loss benefits from the responsible auto insurance company.

-Wrongful death damages for a fatal bicycle accident
+Wrongful death damages for a fatal bicycle accident in Michigan

-The dependents and family of a person who was killed in a fatal bicycle accident may be able to sue the at-fault driver of the car or truck who caused the crash for damages under the wrongful death act.
+The dependents and family of a person who was killed in a fatal bicycle accident in Michigan may be able to sue the at-fault driver of the car or truck who caused the crash for damages under the wrongful death act.

 A wrongful death lawsuit, which must be brought by the personal representative of the deceased bicyclist’s estate, allows for the recovery of compensation for the bicyclist’s pain and suffering as well as damages for his or her dependents’ loss of financial support and loss of society and companionship.

-The liability insurance coverage of the at-fault driver of the car or truck that caused the fatal bicycle accident will help pay for the wrongful death damages that the at-fault driver is ultimately determined to be liable for.
+The liability insurance coverage of the at-fault driver of the car or truck that caused the fatal bicycle accident in Michigan will help pay for the wrongful death damages that the at-fault driver is ultimately determined to be liable for.

 Generally, Michigan law requires all Michigan drivers to carry liability insurance coverage with the following minimum limits: